-Committee Responsibility Product Portfolio Committee The Product Portfolio Committee is a regular forum, where the sales and insurance technical departments are equally represented.
-The Committee monitors the life cycle of the products from the beginning to the point of abandoning of the products and it draws up measures in order to achieve its strategic objectives.
+Committee Responsibility Product Portfolio Committee by business model The Product Portfolio Committee is a regular forum, where the sales and insurance technical departments are equally represented.
+The Committee monitors the life cycle of the products from the beginning to the point of abandoning of the products and it draws up measures in order to achieve its strategic objectives in lin with legal requirements.
 The Product Portfolio Committee regulates and monitors the product development processes and it has a supporting role in decision making.
 Risk Management Committee The Risk Management Committee prepares recommendations for the Management Board as an independent control function and it supports the work of the Risk Management.
 Data Protection Committee The aim of the Data Protection Committee is having an efficient personal data management in accordance with the legal requirements.
 Committee for Conflict of Interest The aim of the Committee is to review at least yearly the Conflict of interest policy regarding the investment based insurance products.
 Information Security Management Forum (IBMF) The aim is the information security controll within the Company, and on the Forum the Report is presented to the participants by IT Security Officer and the Director of IT and Operations about the Security Report reagrding the evaluation of the past period, furthermore it contains proposals for the improvement of the information security management.
 Asset Liability Management Committee (ALCO) During its investment and reserving activities, UNIQA Biztosító Zrt. acts in such a way as to fulfill its undertaken liabilities at all times.
 UNIQA Biztosító Zrt. is committed as a priority to adequete ALM strategy.
 The members of ALCO shall ensure the recognised and distinct reserves and the cover statements for them in monthly repports.
 Operation Committee (Organization of Business Continuity) UNIQA Biztosító Zrt. operates the Operation Committee as part of the business continuity framesystem (BCP) and the disaster response (DRP).
 The scope of the Operation Committee is the announcement of disaster situation within the company and the decision-making in relation to dealing with and to prevent disaster situations and also the management of insurance emergency situations - as described in the Act on Insurance Business section 320.
 Organization of Crisis Management UNIQA Biztosító Zrt in case of company crisis caused by external factors, which presents high risk to the employees and the tangible and intangible property of the Company - may operate a Crisis management team.
 The Management Board defines the composition of the crisis management team depending on the severity of the case.
 Outsourcing Supervisory Committee The operation of such Committee is a must in case there is a contractual relationship between UNIQA Biztosító Zrt. and an outsourcing service provider company for critical or essential outsourcing activity where any executive officer or their close relative is the chief executive officer according to the Act on Insurance Business Section 50.
 The aim of the committee is to provide evaluation and controll continouosly at highest level primarily focusing on the conformity of the outsourced activities (service providing), efficiency of the outsourced activity and evaluation of the strategic performance.
-Reserve Committee The aim of Reserve Committee is to monitor the Solvency I and IFRS reserves.
+Reserving Committee The aim of Reserving Committee is to monitor the Solvency I and IFRS reserves.
+Internal Lines of Defence Forum The purpose of the Internal Lines of Defence Forum is to facilitate cooperation between the control functions of the Insurer, whereby they can learn from each other's work and use it in their own work, while maintaining the independence of each function.

 Figure 5.
-Overview of committees
+Overview of Committees